Butler leads balanced Timberwolves past Suns 115-106

-"I don't like to lose," Butler said.
-"I feel like I am in a rhythm right now.
-I feel like whenever we guard as a team we share the ball, but whenever I need to shoot it I have to.
-I've got to be prepared to play and make plays for everybody, including myself."
+T.J.
+Warren scored 24 points for the Suns, in their ninth and probably final game before Devin Booker returns from injury.
+Troy Daniels added 18 for the Suns, including 6 of 12 3-pointers.
+Isaiah Cannon had 15 points and nine assists off the bench for Phoenix in just his fifth game joining the team.

-Northwest Division-leading Minnesota has won three of four and six of eight and, at 20-13, is off to its best start after 33 games since opening 22-11 in 2003-04.
+Northwest Conference-leading Minnesota has won three of four and six of eight and, at 20-13, is off to its best start after 33 games since going 22-11 in 2003-04.

 But the Suns have given the Timberwolves trouble this season, beating them twice, including just a week ago in Minnesota.